2021 CALL FOR SESSIONS &

 Please complete the following form to ensure your proposed session is considered for the 2021 State Conference.
-The deadline to propose a session is Friday, April 30, 2021 at 5:00 pm.
+The deadline to propose a session is Friday, May 7, 2021 at 5:00 pm (deadline has been extended).
 Email notification of selected sessions will be issued to session organizers before the end of day Friday, May 28, 2021.

 Sessions must (a) be led by one or more experts on the subject matter discussed, (b) use learning methodologies and formats that are appropriate to the activity’s educational purpose, (c) involve the use of materials that do not include proprietary information, (d) be timed in a manner consistent with the time for which the activity was registered for CM credit (75 minutes = 1.25 CM credits) and that only the portion of the activity meeting CM criteria is registered for CM credit.
 Session organizers must attend the session they are organizing.

 To see the complete CM Provider Toolkit, click here.